hypervel/hypervel.org/docs/docs/artisan.md

 ## Defining Input Expectations

 When writing console commands, it is common to gather input from the user through arguments or options.
-Laravel Hyperf makes it very convenient to define the input you expect from the user using the `signature` property on your commands.
+Hypervel makes it very convenient to define the input you expect from the user using the `signature` property on your commands.
 The `signature` property allows you to define the name, arguments, and options for the command in a single, expressive, route-like syntax.

 ### Arguments